Trexon Logo

 Summary

 The First Electronics Corporation (FEC) specializes in the manufacture of over-molded, extra flexible, multi-conductor, fully EMI-shielded cable assemblies, harnesses and electro-mechanical assemblies custom built for military applications and harsh environments.
 FEC also produces electro-mechanical assemblies and systems for custom applications, all with no minimum quantity requirements.
-FEC is ISO 9001:2015 and IPC/WHMA-A-620 Certified.
+FEC is AS9100D and IPC/WHMA-A-620 Certified.

 The First Electronics Corporation (FEC)’s wire and cable termination team is responsible for ensuring wire signals and the electrical integrity of wire performance meet the requirements of the customers’ designs and expectations.
 This position is responsible for wire preparation, insulation removal, pin crimping onto the end of an electrical wire conductor that will be inserted or soldered into a connector.
 Minimum vision (aided with magnification) requirements and an ability to understand and carry out work instructions and take supervisor instruction are also important in this role.